huhumt/vimrc_huhumt/README.md

 for auto completation, it can not identify class, structure.
 So I change to use AutoComplPop, hope you like it too.
 Sometimes I feel it's exhausted to deal with all kinds of these problems, but it's worth my effort to try those good things rather than using pirated software.
-At the same time, you can try eclipse-cdt at the same time.
+At the same time, you can try eclipse-cdt as alternatives.

 20170613: I have tested on my debian 8 personal computer with xterm terminal and find there is no problem in dispaly color when running vim with tmux.
 Maybe it's a small